rizdaprasetya/mt-alt-doc/en/technical-reference/ip-address.md

 app.midtrans.com
 ```

-?>If you are unable to **send request to Midtrans**, please ensure that you have whitelisted the above-mentioned domain name. <br>If it is necessary to whitelist IP address instead of the Domain name, please refer to the [IP address list](https://www.cloudflare.com/ips-v4).
+?>If you are unable to **send request to Midtrans**, please ensure that you have whitelisted the above-mentioned domain name.

+If it is necessary to whitelist IP address instead of the Domain name, please refer to the [IP address list](https://www.cloudflare.com/ips-v4).
 Although it is not recommended.